Plan Your Garden: A Simple Step-by-Step Layout Guide

 It might still be winter outside but it’s never too early to start planning your home vegetable garden.
 Start now!

-Even though it’s winter outside it’s never too early to start planning your home vegetable garden.
-If you’ve already set to work organizing and ordering your seeds for the season, you’ve already started the very beginning stages of planning just by deciding what you want to grow.
-Depending on your gardening style, the coming months could involve lots of preparation, like organizing your tools and purchasing new ones, securing a source of nutrient rich compost, starting and caring for your seedlings, and finally tilling and prepping your soil for planting.
-Another important, and often overlooked, step to planning your garden includes putting together a reliable garden plan.
+Even though it is winter outside, it is never too early to plan your garden.
+If you have already set to work organizing and ordering your seeds for the season, you have started the very first stage of planning just by deciding what you want to grow.
+Depending on your gardening style, the coming months could involve plenty of preparation: organizing your tools and buying new ones, securing a source of nutrient-rich compost, starting and caring for your seedlings, and finally tilling and prepping your soil.
+One important step folks often skip is putting together a reliable garden plan on paper before a single seed goes in the ground.

 Grab A Sheet of Paper!

-Designing your garden on paper ahead of time is an important step in planning your garden, and can make the difference between a well-organized and successful garden or a chaotic and poorly managed one.
-You don’t need anything fancy, just a sheet of paper.
+Designing your garden on paper ahead of time can make the difference between a well-organized, productive season and a chaotic one.
+You do not need anything fancy, just a sheet of paper.
+A plan lets you do the hard thinking at the kitchen table in January instead of standing over a seed flat in May wondering where everything goes.

-Depending on the size and shape of your garden, there are a number of different design approaches.
-You may have typically divided your garden into long rows or approached it using a method of block planting to increase higher yield.
-Before starting your design on paper, you will want to decide generally how you want your vegetables to grow.
-Your design will be based in part on your motives and goals for your garden.
-Is your goal to get the highest yield out of the smallest space?
-Are you hoping to market your vegetables or preserve and store them?
-Are you looking to minimize the amount of weeds that grow?
-Or is your priority to create a unique and aesthetic garden with less of an emphasis on production?
+Depending on the size and shape of your garden, there are several design approaches.
+You may have divided your garden into long rows in the past, or used block planting to squeeze out a higher yield.
+Before you start drawing, decide generally how you want your vegetables to grow.
+Your design will be based in part on your goals for the garden.

 Read: Companion Planting – Which Plants Grow Best Together?